 BA/BS and BLS Students

-Throughout the senior year, there will be important contacts concerning your graduation status sent to you via your campus email account or your campus post office box.
+Throughout the senior year, there will be important contacts concerning your graduation status sent to you via your campus email account.
 Please be diligent and check for notifications.

 Graduating seniors, with last name beginning with A through L, in the following degrees should contact Evelyn Torres on the Fredericksburg campus at 540-654-1549.